Your weekly food waste recycling service

 How to use the caddies

-- When you get to the end of your roll of liners provided, there's a tag for you to hang on your outdoor caddy, which will alert the crew to leave you another supply of liners.
-If you use a shared outdoor food waste silver top wheelie bin (e.g. if you live in flats), you can order more bags online, selecting the 'flats' property option.
+- If you use a shared outdoor food waste silver top wheelie bin (e.g. if you live in flats), you can order replacements online, please select the property type option on the form called 'flats'.

 - When your kitchen caddy is full, transfer the contents into your outdoor caddy.